stepanblyschak/SONiC/doc/sonic-application-extention/sonic-application-extention-hld.md

 /package/sonic-version            | string                | SONiC base image version dependency in the format [>\|>=\|==\|<\|<=]\<version\>.
 E.g. "\>=1.1.0".
 /package/init-config              | string                | Path to SONiC Application Extension Package initial configuration JSON file relatively to manifest file.<p>This configuration will be appendend to running and boot configuration during installation.
 /package/debug-dump               | string                | A command to be executed during system dump.<p>This field tells the system what to do if user requests "show techsupport" information.
+/service/name                     | string                | Name of the service.
+There could be two packages e.g: fpm-quagga, fpm-frr but the service name is the same "bgp".
+For such cases each one have to declare the other service in "breaks".
 /service/                         | object                | Service management related properties.
 /service/requires                 | list of strings       | List of SONiC services the application requires.<p>The option maps to systemd's unit "Requires=".
 /service/requisite                | list of strings       | List of SONiC services that are requisite for this package.<p>The option maps to systemd's unit "Requisite=".